 The best source of energy turns out to be the same as the best source of reason–one man.
 One man, or, to use Machiavelli’s expression, uno solo, will be the greatest source of energy if he regards it as necessary to maintaining his own rule.
 Such a person will have the greatest incentive to be watchful, and to be both cruel and merciful in correct contrast and proportion.
 We are talking about Machiavelli’s prince, the man whom in apparently unguarded moments he called a tyrant.

-It is difficult for me to understand how a competent scholar, let alone someone at Harvard, could write this.
+It is genuinely difficult for me to understand how a minimally competent scholar, let alone someone at Harvard, could write this.
 If science proves anything, it is that knowledge advances best and most rapidly through competition within a deeper cooperative social context.
 This point was clearly understood regarding politics as early as Aristotle.
 But perhaps Mansfield’s conception of reason is akin to his understanding of freedom: “A free government should show its respect for freedom even when it has to take it away.”
-With a single man in charge “reason” usually turns into willfulness, and autocratic willfulness is always defined, by the tyrant and his courtiers, as enlightened reason.
+With a single man in charge “reason” usually turns into willfulness, and tyrannical willfulness is always defined by the tyrant as enlightened reason.
 As Lord Acton rightly observed “Power tends to corrupt, and absolute power corrupts absolutely”

 Niccolo Machiavelli is the political thinker with whom Mansfield is most professionally associated.
 A brilliant Renaissance figure, Machiavelli wrote at a time when the closest approximations to democracies were small Italian city states, republics with highly limited franchises under continual and growing threat from national monarchies many times their size and power.
 Had he been queried, Machiavelli would have said republics required small populations, not large ones.
 In extensive territories kings were more appropriate.
 Writing before Dutch experience with religious toleration or Madison’s insights on how the same insights applied to politics, a democratic republic such as the United States would have appeared completely impossible to him.